Undergraduate support funds

 Goldman Sachs bursaries

 Fitzwilliam College will award up to five maintenance awards of £1500 per year to Home and EU candidates of outstanding promise, who are admitted to the College in October.
-The awards are made in the Lent term (February) after admission and are renewable annually.
+The awards are made in the Lent term (February) after admission.
+They are based on financial need and are renewable annually taking academic achievement into consideration.
 No specific application is necessary; all applicants for Fitzwilliam College Maintenance Bursaries will be considered.